mikes222/mapsforge_flutter/README.md

 A lot of things.

 graphics:
- - rotate path text
+ - rotate path text (still horizontal text.
+For example for highway or river captions)
  - animate movement
- - animate zoom

-User Input:
- - zoom in/out (already implemented but without visual feedback while zooming)
+ - animate zoom (currently no visual feedback while pinch&zooming)

 Speed:
  - support for more than one concurrent job in the jobqueue (rudimentary implemented already)

 Others:
- - Online Tiles
  - Way Database
  - Testing for ios

 ## Getting Started

+### Prerequisites

 include the library in your pubspec.yaml: